Skip to main content

 Chain Config Example

 Chain metadata can also be configured as needed.
-These are the same configs as the those used with the CLI for any of its deploy or send command (for example, those from the deploy guide).
+These are the same configs as those used with the CLI for any of its deploy or send command (for example, those from the deploy guide).

 {